agentsoz/matsim-melbourne/network/README.md

 ```
 cd data && ./prepare.sh -osm19
 ```
-After downloading the all the required input files, run `./melbNetwork.sh` to process raw OSM data:
+After downloading all the required input files, run `./melbNetwork.sh` to process raw OSM data:
 ```
 ./melbNetwork.sh
 ```
+If running successfully, it generate these two outputs: `network.sqlite` and  `melbourne.sqlite`.
-And then run `./MATSimNetworkGenerator.R` to generate the MATSim network:
+Then run `./MATSimNetworkGenerator.R` to generate the MATSim network:
 ```
 Rscript ./MATSimNetworkGenerator.R
 ```
-You can configure the following options from within `MATSimNetworkGenerator.R` to produce your desired network:
+There a number of options that you can configure from within `MATSimNetworkGenerator.R` to produce your desired network, including:
 - Cropping the network to a specific study area,
 - Limiting the detailed network only for a focus area, major network for the rest
 - Simplifying the network: minimum link threshold (default=20m)